 –‘The Tibetans’ (Chapter 8)

-The Tea Horse Road could very much be an epic novel, a world rich in history, rich in humanity, stories set against landscapes beautiful and bleak, heroic deeds of endurance and resourcefulness.
+The Tea Horse Road could be an epic novel.
+Its subject matter is a world rich in history, rich in humanity, stories set against landscapes beautiful and bleak, heroic deeds of endurance and resourcefulness.
 But it is the small heroics of these men and women getting through the day that draws me, the things they lost and what was never lost–humour and faith and a dogged belief that tomorrow would be a better day.

 Li Shihong et al, (1981).
 ‘The preliminary observation on yak’s heat resistance,’ Journal of China Yak, (2), pp. 1-4.

 Li Xu (2012).
 Chama Gudao: Hengduan Shanmai, Ximalaya Wenhua Dai Minzu Zoulang Yanjiu (Tea Horse Road: A Study of Himalayan Mountain Culture Along Ethnic Corridors), Beijing: Zhongguo Shehui Kexue Chubanshe.